 Social Sciences Club

-The purpose is to look beyond the often neglected and taken-for-granted aspects of our social environment and examine them in a fresh and creative way utilizing sociological imagination and perspective; to provide additional opportunities for Coastal Carolina Community College students to develop sociological skills for all future occupations; and to promote a sense of civic, campus, and personal responsibility through voluntary membership/research.
+The goals of the Social Sciences Club are to look beyond the often-neglected and taken-for-granted aspects of our social environment and examine them in a fresh and creative way, utilizing sociological imagination and perspective; to provide additional opportunities for Coastal students to develop sociological skills for all future occupations; and to promote a sense of civic, campus, and personal responsibility through voluntary membership and research.
 Club membership consists of students with an interest in sociology, regardless of their curricula.

 Star of Life

-This club provides fellowship and support to students in the Emergency Medical Science field and ensures the continuation of the Star of Life endowed scholarship program.
+This association has the purpose of providing fellowship and support to students in the Emergency Medical Science field and ensuring the continuation of the Star of Life endowed scholarship program.
 The organization is open to Coastal students already enrolled in the Emergency Medical Science curriculum as well as those students who are seeking admittance.